AaltoML/kalman-jax/README.md

 - check that prediction is working properly
 - check the different algorithms are actually giving different results
 - allow user to feed in test locations during prediction
+- sort out the log_marg_lik calculation in PL/CL.
+Just compute with moment_match?